 The often off-hand or casual way OCD is referred to in the media or in everyday conversion may make it seem that the obsessions or compulsions are just something annoying or amusing that a person could “get over.”
 But for people with OCD it’s not a simple annoyance, it is all-consuming anxiety associated with the obsessive thoughts.

 Many people will at times have concerning thoughts or prefer a clear routine and structure.
 But for people with OCD, the thoughts become overwhelming and create a great deal of anxiety.
 Compulsions associated with OCD disrupt normal daily activities.
-A diagnosis of OCD requires that the obsession or compulsions take more than 1 hour a day and cause major distress or cause problems at home, work or other function.
+A diagnosis of OCD requires that the obsession or compulsions take more than one hour a day and cause major distress or cause problems at home, work or other function.
+More

 I have OCD, any suggestions on how to talk to family and friends about it?